Edren06/Roulette/README.md

 # SQL Script (Question 1)
-The SQL script for question 1 has been added to the root of this project called pr_GetOrderSummary
+The SQL script for question 1 has been added to the root of this project called pr_GetOrderSummary, I restored the Northwind 2019 database for this procedure.

 # Roulette (Question 2)
 This application has been created with Entity Framework and connects to a sql lite database.
 I have used dependency inject to inject the data context and the roulette service so that it is accessable to the application.
 Since there are finite options I have mapped the payout ratios in the SQL LITE database.
 There is also a UNIT Testing project that you can use to check the tests.